jamonholmgren/ProMotion/README.md

   # Set the title for use in nav bars and other containers
   title "Home"

-  # Called when this view is first "opened" and allows you to set up your view
   def on_load
     # Add view items as instance vars so you can access them in other methods